alexathylane/iOS-resume-checklist-and-advice/README.md

 - Some people put their location but I don't think that's best.
   - We live in a time of mass tele-work
   - Adding your location may potentially preclude any opportunities.

+# Executive Summary / Personal Statement

+- In general, I don't think executive summaries or personal statements add much value to the résumé.
+Often, they just take up space that should instead be used for showcasing your accomplishments, award, and leadership.
+- There's two exceptions for when I think an executive summary might be useful...
+  - You're applying to an industry / role where they're the norm and expected.
+  - You're going thru a career change.
+In this case, the executive summary should be a quick explanation and context for the rest of your résumé.
+- Keep it no longer than 2-3 sentences _max_.
+It may take a few rounds of editing to get it explanatory & punchy enough in such a small amount of space.

 # Formatting